Darkness in the Light

 Darkness in the Light is the fifth studio album by American metalcore band Unearth.
 The album was released on July 5, 2011, in Europe through Metal Blade Records.
-The album features Justin Foley of Killswitch Engage on drums, on all tracks.
+The album features drummer Justin Foley of Killswitch Engage on all tracks.

 Album information

 Darkness in the Light was recorded at Zing Studios in Westfield, Massachusetts with producer Adam Dutkiewicz.
 The effort was mixed by Mark Lewis from Audiohammer Studios in Sanford, Florida.

 Track listing

 Credits

 Production and performance credits are adapted from the album liner notes.